april 17, 2025

 22”h x 13”d x 7”w

-wookku, is a hippo in homewear dancing solo while holding his phone to listen to music. while holding his phone, he is listening to what I consider the most influential k-pop boy group of the 2010s, EXO. wookku is listening specifically to EXO’s debut album called “XOXO”. wookku’s wearing a shirt saying “I ❤ ️ K-POP” with some iceberg grey sweatpants. the most comfortable outfit to wear is what i call “home wear”, a random shirt with comfortable pants, so he can dance. (not to be confused with pajamas as pajamas are a bit of a committed attire.)
+wookku, is a hippo in homewear dancing solo while holding his phone to listen to music. while holding his phone, he is listening to what I consider the most influential k-pop boy group of the 2010s, EXO. wookku is listening specifically to EXO’s debut album “XOXO”. his “I ❤ ️ K-POP” shirt is paired with some iceberg grey sweatpant, the most comfortable outfit and what i call “home wear”. (not to be confused with pajamas.)

 i can’t even see what i’m doing right now (2025)